 How much will the Barn cost?

 The whole Barn development is estimated to cost £400,000, of which £165,000 has already been raised.
-We will be seeking to raise £10,000 from the general public, a not insignificant but manageable total.
+We are seeking to raise £10,000 from the general public, a not insignificant but manageable total.
+You can donate here.
 The rest we will raise from other grant giving bodies.
 We do not currently receive any statutory support from the government or local council.